MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 -->
 ## Prerequisites

-- Analysis assist capability is activated.
+Analysis assist capability is activated and you're granted permissions to use it.
 This task is typically done by an admin.
 [Learn more about configuring Copilot and AI capabilities](enable-ai.md).
-- Your user account is assigned the **DATA ANALYSIS - EXEC** permission set or includes execute permission on the system object **9640 Allow Data Analysis mode**.
-This task is typically done by an admin.
-Admins can exclude these permissions on users who you don't want to have access to the analysis mode and analysis assist.

 <!--
 > [!NOTE]